 How to Talk About Weather in English

-It's an easy way to start a conversation, even with strangers.
+One of the most basic topics of conversation is the weather.
+It seems like a discussion that you can't get away from!
+It's also an easy way to start a conversation, even with strangers.
 Knowing some simple weather phrases in English will help you get through "small talk" much more easily.

 - Is it hot or cold?